-It is likely that until the outbreak of the rebellion, the residents of Masada collected heating materials for the baking and cooking ovens from the near desert environment, which is sparse in vegetation, consisting of Anabasis articulata, Hammada salicornica and Zygophyllum dumosum (Lipshitz and Lev-Yadun 1989, 28).
-But, during the siege, the need for fuel increased.
-The only way to supply fuel to their ovens was by cannibalizing the buildings at Masada, that is, by dismantling doors, door jambs, and the large roof beams, which are more energetically efficient heating materials than the desert bushes (Reich 2003, 153).
+Until the outbreak of the rebellion, the residents of Masada most likely gathered heating materials for their baking and cooking needs from the nearby desert, which was sparsely vegetated with Anabasis articulata, Hammada salicornica and Zygophyllum dumosum (Liphshitz and Lev-Yadun 1989, 28).
+During the siege, however, the need for fuel increased.
+The only way to supply ovens with fuel was by cannibalizing the town’s buildings, that is, by dismantling doors, door jambs, and large roof beams, which was more energy efficient than using desert bushes (Reich 2003, 153).

-That is why in the Masada excavations, over a thousand wood samples were collected from building wood, firewood, tools, furniture, and more; from which about 23 different types of wood were identified.
-The most common trees did not grow in the immediate vicinity: Phoenician juniper (556 specimens) and sycamore (118 specimens), which excel in straight and long trunks and seem to have been used for roofing the buildings at Masada.
-Specimens of the cedar of Lebanon were also found (99), which could be used for building palaces and producing quality furniture (Liphschitz & Lev-Yadun 1989, 27-28).
+This is why over a thousand wood samples have been uncovered at the excavations of Masada.
+The wood comes from buildings, firewood, tools, furniture, etc. About 23 different types of wood have been identified.
+The most frequently found wood here does not come from trees that grow in the immediate vicinity: Phoenician juniper (556 specimens) and sycamore (118 specimens), which are characterized by long, straight trunks, seem to have been used for the roofs of the buildings at Masada.
+Specimens of the cedar of Lebanon have likewise come to light (99) and may have been used for building palaces and producing quality furniture (Lipschitz & Lev-Yadun 1989, 27-28).

-In other words, the besieger’s need for a lot of firewood for baking bread was met with the wooden beams that were unloaded from the roofs of the buildings, including the roofs of the casemate wall, which caused the wall to weaken in that the outer wall of the casemate wall was left standing free and exposed to the impact of the stone ball volleys of the Roman ballistae that pierced it (Figs. 5, 6); Later earthquakes may also have been added to this, which contributed to the great destruction of the outer wall as is evident today.
+In short, the besiegers’ need for lots of firewood with which to bake bread was satisfied with wooden beams that could be obtained from the roofs of buildings, including the casemate wall.
+This weakened the casement wall and left its outer wall standing free and exposed to the impact of the stone volleys of the Roman ballistae that eventually pierced it (Figs. 5, 6).
+Subsequent earthquakes may too have caused great destruction to the outer wall, as is visible even today.

-To sum up, the besiegers most likely used the wooden beams from the roofs of the buildings at Masada as fuel for baking their bread.
-It is obvious why no evidence of the wooden wall was found - because it was never built.
-Although the Romans started building the siege ramp, they did not intend to complete its construction, and therefore, a siege tower was never built on it with an iron ram to breach the stone wall.
-The purpose of the ramp was only to mislead the besiegers in Masada regarding the pre-planned breaching location, which was through the southern gate of Masada (Hadas, 2023).
+To sum up, the besiegers most likely used the wooden roof beams of buildings at Masada as fuel for baking their bread.
+This is why no evidence of any wooden wall has ever been found; it was simply never built.
+Although the Romans started constructing the siege ramp, they had no intention of completing it.
+Thus a siege tower with an iron ram to breach the stone wall was never built.
+The purpose of the ramp was simply to mislead the besiegers at Masada regarding the pre-planned breaching location, which was through the town’s southern gate (Hadas, 2023).

 Captions: